paralect/ship/doc/docs/deployment/kubernetes/aws.md

 ## CI/CD Preparation

-Before setup CI/CD you need to create a separate user in AWS IAM with certain permissions, let's create this user
+Before setup CI/CD you need to create a separate user in AWS IAM with certain permissions, let's create this user.

 First of all, we need to create a policy for our user and move to [IAM dashboard](https://console.aws.amazon.com/iamv2/home#/home).
 Open the **Policies** page in the sidebar and click **Create policy**.
 After choosing the **JSON** tab, insert the following config: